Optimal and Differentially Private Data Acquisition: Central and Local Mechanisms: Proofs and additional details

 \textbf{Claim 1:} Consider $i^* \in \{1, \dots, n\}$ and an optimal solution such that for $i > i^*$ we have $y^*_i=0$ and for $i\le i^*$ we have $y^*_i \in \{y_{i}^{(l)}(\lambda),y_{i}^{(h)}(\lambda)\}$.
 If $\psi_{i^*}(c_{i^*}) > \psi_{i^*-1} (c_{i^*-1})$, then for all $i \le i^*-1 $, we have $y^*_i =y_{i}^{(h)}(\lambda)$.

 \emph{Proof of Claim 1:} To prove this claim, we assume the contrary and reach a contradiction.
 In particular, suppose $y^*_i =y_{i}^{(l)}(\lambda)$ for $i \le i^*-1 $.
 We can write

-where (a) follows from Corollary \ref{Cor:local:mono} together with $\psi_{i}(c_{i}) < \psi_{i^*}(c_{i^*}) $ (In fact, Corollary \ref{Cor:local:mono} implies $y^*_i \geq y^*_{i^*}$.
+where (a) follows from Lemma \ref{Cor:local:mono} together with $\psi_{i}(c_{i}) < \psi_{i^*}(c_{i^*}) $ (In fact, Lemma \ref{Cor:local:mono} implies $y^*_i \geq y^*_{i^*}$.
 However, from the proof, one could see that, since $y^*_{i^*} > 0$, the inequality would be strict.)
 This is a contradiction by invoking part (b) of Lemma \ref{pf:lem:tworoots}, completing the proof of Claim 1. $\blacksquare$

 For the rest of the proof, we assume $ \psi_1(c_1) < \dots < \psi_n(c_n). $ We will cover the case that two or more of the $\psi_i(c_i)$'s are equal at the end.
 In this case, claim 1 implies that

 This provides the solution for a given $\lambda$.
 We next show how we can find the (approximately) optimal $\lambda$.
 In this regard, we first establish a lower bound and an upper bound on $\lambda$.